 - Regularly clean indoor plants.
 Dust attracts spider mites so be sure to remove any dust from the leaves of potted plants at least once a week.
 Use a moistened towel and wipe away any traces of dust.

 A spider mite infestation doesn’t have to be the end of your garden.
-With the right tricks, you can gain spider mites control and your plants will be happier for it.
+With good luck and the right tricks, you can gain spider mites control and your plants will be happier for it.

 Now that you know how to get rid of spider mites on plants, do you have more tips about spider mites?
 Don’t forget to share them in the comments below!